browserhtml/browserhtml/README.md

 **The Runtime**

 Browser.html requires a runtime.
-As for now, we use Firefox Nightly and a wrapper (see `runtime` directory).
+FIXME

 It uses a `xul:window` that loads the Browser.html app into an iframe.
 The `xul:window` is still required to build a native window (draw in title bar,